Masters in Nurse-Midwifery

 Admission Requirements

 A traditional MSN or MS in Nurse-Midwifery is about two years in length.
 Part-time programs are about three years in length.
-In addition to possessing an RN license and bachelor’s degree in nursing, candidates are often required to possess a minimum undergraduate GPA, minimum GRE scores, and letters of recommendation for admission.
+In addition to possessing an RN license and a bachelor’s degree in nursing, candidates are often required to possess:

 Program Structure